aleemon/nemwebR/README.md

     submitted by generators
 -   BIDPEROFFER – Bid generation volumes for energy and FCAS markets submitted by generators
--   BIDDUIDDETAILS – Enablement levels and FCAS trapezium
+-   BIDDUIDDETAILS – Enablement levels and FCAS trapezium ffor each generator

 ### Trading Data (Historical 30-minute data)

-Note that these data are no longer updated as of 1 October 2021
+*Note that these data are no longer updated as of 1 October 2021*

 -   TRADINGINTERCONNECT – Interconnector flows and limits
 -   TRADINGLOAD – Scheduled and semi-scheduled generator outputs
 -   TRADINGPRICE – Regional prices
 -   TRADINGREGIONSUM – Regional demand and non-scheduled generation

-### Available Datasets - Current
+## Available Datasets - Current

 -   DISPATCHPRICE (incomplete)

+## Non-NEMWeb data

+-   Net System Load Profiles – Annual NSLP data for 2002 onwards

 ## Installation